yilunzhu/grab_wechatInfo/README.md

 ```python
 python grab_wechat.py gender
 ```
-The function collects the number of male, female, and other (unspecified) and compute the proportion of each sex.
+The function collects the number of male, female, and other (unspecified) and compute the proportion of each gender.
 It renders a html file to visualize gender distribution.

 # Run collect geographical distribution of your wechat friends.
 (China only)
 ```python